The library is open daily from 8.00am to 4.00pm

 - Year 7-10 may borrow up to 4 books for 4 weeks whilst Year 11 may borrow 6.

 - Books can be renewed at the Circulation Desk or online once students know their log in details.

 - The Library has over 10,000 books, over 3,500 fiction and 7,000 non-fiction.

-- A dedicated library catalogue computer, although the library can be accessed from any school or home computer.
+- Dedicated library catalogue computers, although the library can be accessed from any school or home computer.
 If students log in they can view their library account, make reservations and renew loans.
 To find out log in details see the Librarian.

-- Magazines such as FourFourTwo, Top Gear, Rugby World, National Geographic, Computer Active and Private Eye.
+- Magazines such as FourFourTwo, Top Gear, National Geographic, Computer Active.